Agents

 response = await agent.chat("Hello!")

-• Native Gemini function calling format
+• You need native Gemini function calling format

-• Vertex AI integration
+• You are using Vertex AI

 Tools